 How to Read the Clock:

 The cells are illuminated by RGB LEDs and by default, the time is shown in white (this can be changed with the ‘set’ button).
 To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become filled for 10s every quarter, with the colour dependant on the time of day.
 In the product photos, it’s showing blue 3/4 filled – 45min.
 At midday, a special rainbow effect displays for 1min (shown in the product photos too).

 If I do not have stock I make these to order by hand so there is a lead time of up to 2 weeks.
-Generally it will be more like 1 week as I have one in stock.
+Generally it will be more like 2-3 days as I have one in stock.
 I am able to provide minor customisations for this reason however, such as default LED colour, engraving or wood stain (natural is standard).
 Please ask if you have something else you think of.